jazmy/genai-file-organizer/CONTRIBUTING.md

 Feel free to open an issue for any questions about contributing.

-Thank you for helping improve GenOrganize!
+Thank you for helping improve GenAI File Organizer!